Network flow logs

 method and examine thename

-field. - logged: The time in UTC that the Tailscale logs service recorded this message.
+field. - logged: The time in UTC that the Tailscale logs service recorded the message.
 Generally, the logged time is after the end time within a message.

-- start: The start time in UTC for the network traffic flow data in this message, as recorded by the node that generated this message.
+- start: The start time in UTC for the network traffic flow data in the message, as recorded by the node that generated the message.

-- end: The end time in UTC for the network traffic flow data in this message, as recorded by the node that generated this message.
+- end: The end time in UTC for the network traffic flow data in the message, as recorded by the node that generated the message.

-- virtualTraffic: Counters for the network flow’s virtual traffic.
-Virtual traffic is traffic that occurs between nodes on your tailnet.
+- virtualTraffic: Counters for the network flow's virtual traffic.
+Virtual traffic is traffic that occurs between nodes in your tailnet.

 - subnetTraffic: Counters for the network flow’s traffic routed through an advertised subnet router.

-- exitTraffic: Counters for the network flow’s traffic routed through an exit node.
-For traffic from a node to a public device via an exit node, the source will be the Tailscale IP address, but the protocol, source port, and destination will be empty.
-For traffic responses from a public device to a node via an exit node, the destination will be the Tailscale IP address, but the protocol, destination port, and source will be empty.
-Fine granularity information about individual connections is not gathered so that privacy can be preserved.
+- exitTraffic: Counters for the network flow's traffic routed through an exit node.
+For traffic from a node to a public device through an exit node, the source will be the Tailscale IP address, but the protocol, source port, and destination will be empty.
+For traffic responses from a public device to a node through an exit node, the destination will be the Tailscale IP address, but the protocol, destination port, and source will be empty.
+Tailscale doesn't gather detailed information about individual connections to preserve privacy.

-- physicalTraffic: Counters for the network flow’s traffic on the physical network layer that operates below the virtual Tailscale network.
-Traffic information at the physical layer is gathered at a slightly different moment in time as the virtual layer, so packets flowing through the virtual layer may not exactly line up with those at the physical layer.
+- physicalTraffic: Counters for the network flow's traffic on the physical network layer that operates below the virtual Tailscale network.
+Traffic information at the physical layer is gathered at a slightly different time than the virtual layer, so packets flowing through the virtual layer may not exactly line up with those at the physical layer.

 Start and end times are specific to the node that generated the message.
 Timestamps may be subject to clock skew across different nodes.